-In addition, students must take 1 unit of QSB294 Responsible Conduct of Research, 4 semesters of Physics seminar PHYS 293, 1 unit of PHYS 251 Introduction to Graduate Research.
+In addition, students must take 1 unit of QSB 294 Responsible Conduct of Research, 4 semesters of Physics seminar PHYS 293, 1 unit of PHYS 251 Introduction to Graduate Research.
 Other courses may be added to these lists as fulfilling the requirements at any time, as designated by the physics faculty.
-Some Physics Graduate Level Courses are listed in the table at the end of this document.
-The most up-to-date list can be found in the UC Merced Course Catalog.

 The courses noted above and electives together constitute a minimum of 22 units.
 This does not include research units that will be taken as described below.

-If a student would like to attain a waiver for any of the courses above, the rules are:
+If a student would like to attain a waiver for any core or elective courses based on previous coursework, the rules are: